Headwaters State Forest Brevard NC

 A Huge Win for Conservation, a Decade in the Making

 Imagine our excitement when the owner of one of the largest private landholdings in the Southern Appalachians reached out to us!
 In 2009, former Congressman Charles Taylor contacted Conserving Carolina about potentially selling his family’s land for conservation.
-The family owned a vast tract of forest land with exceptional conservation potential—for recreation, water quality, wildlife habitat and more.
-We knew we would need partners to protect a property of that size and brought in a national organization, The Conservation Fund.
+The family-owned a vast tract of forest land with exceptional conservation potential—for recreation, water quality, wildlife habitat and more.
+We knew we would need partners to protect the property of that size and brought in a national organization, The Conservation Fund.

 It took nearly a decade of persistence and dedication to complete the deal, bringing together various partners and funding sources.
 The success of this project was made possible through the leadership of the Conservation Fund.
 Funding came from the federal Land and Water Conservation Fund and Forest Legacy Program, as well as state programs and private donations, including key support from Fred and Alice Stanback.
 Conserving Carolina worked alongside The Conservation Fund, building local awareness and support for the forest.
 On September 6, 2018, Headwaters State Forest, comprising 6,730 acres, was opened to the public.
 The property is managed by the North Carolina Forest Service.